slackapi/deno-slack-api/docs/triggers/trigger-generic-inputs.md

     name: "Request Time off",
     description: "Starts the workflow to request time off",
     workflow: "#/workflows/reverse_workflow",
-    inputs: { //inputs can now be autofilled from the Workflow Definition
+    inputs: { //inputs can now be autofilled from the workflow definition
       a_string: {
         value: "TEST",
       },